achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 setting and the story.
 If the Game
 Master accepts it, it will be true.
-This gives the player the ability to direct small things in a story – usually something only the game master can do.
+This gives the player the ability to direct small things in a story, usually something only the game master can do.
-Declarations can’t be used to
-drastically change the plot or to win a conflict.
-Declaring “The
+Declarations cannot be used to drastically change the plot or to win a conflict.
-Mob Enforcer drops dead of a heart attack” is not only likely to be rejected by the game master, but it wouldn’t even be that much fun to begin with.
 What this can be very useful for is convenient coincidences.
-For example, you can declare that the contents of a storeroom contain just the right chemicals you need to build a makeshift explosive, or you can declare what’s hidden in
+For example, you can declare that the storeroom contains just the right chemicals you need to build a makeshift explosive, or you can declare what’s hidden in